paulrougieux/cobwood/paper/paper.md

 # Statement of need

-Trees grow over decades or centuries and wood markets may be very localized.
-Yet markets for processed wood and paper products are interconnected at the global scale requiring, decision makers to understand long-term forecasts of global wood consumption, production and trade.
-This need has led forest economists to develop macroeconomic models of the forest sector.
+Trees grow over decades or centuries and wood markets can be very localized.
+Yet markets for processed wood and paper products are interconnected through global trade networks.
+To understand how trade barriers, resource scarcity, or climate change affect the forest sector, economists rely on macroeconomic models of the forest sector.
+These models operate in static and dynamic phases.
+The static phase balances supply and demand within a single year.
+The dynamic phase projects future demand and supply driven by exogenous factors like GDP growth and changes in the forest stock.

+Forest Sector Models exist to provide quantitative insights into how policy or environmental changes propagate through international forest product markets.
 Several global forest sector models currently exist, including the Global Forest Products Model (GFPM)[@buongiorno2003global], the European Forest Institute Global Trade Model (EFI-GTM)[@kallio2004global], the Global Forest and Agriculture Model (G4M)[@gusti2020g4m], the Global Forest Trade Model (GFTM) [@jonsson2015global] and an adaptation called Timba [@tifsm2025].
 There are also multiple regional and national forest sector models.